Functions: Power functions

 The graph is symmetrical in the #y#-axis, hence, the value of #n# is even.

-The #y#-value is negative if the value of #x# is positive, hence, the value of #a# is negative.
+The #y#-value is positive if the value of #x# is positive, hence, the value of #a# is positive.

 Or visit omptest.org if jou are taking an OMPT exam.